Deep Variational Quantum Eigensolver: a divide-and-conquer method for solving a larger problem with smaller size quantum computers: Deep VQE

 i.e., an entangled state with respect to the local bases, contributes at least as a leading order correction of the perturbation theory with a weak inter-subsystem interaction $V_{ij}$.
+When the interaction term has a symmetry like a Heisenberg interaction, this entangled state recovers such a symmetry, even if it is broken in each subsystem.
 A concrete choice of $\{W_k^{(i)}\}$, as an example, will be explained later.

 The overlap between basis states can be estimated as an expectation value of ${W_k^{(i)}}^{\dag} W_l^{(i)}$:

 Since $W_k^{(i)}$ is a local excitation, ${W_k ^{(i)}}^{\dag} W_l^{(i)}$ can be decomposed into a finite number of Hermitian operators.
 This allows us to calculate the overlap without any indirect measurement.
 Using the above inner product, we can also define the orthonormal basis $\{ |\tilde \psi ^{(i)}_k \rangle \}$ using Gram-Schmidt process: